Gerard-Alonso/Gerard-Alonso.github.io/Polar-entrainers.md

-The vapor-liquid-liquid equilibria (VLLE) for water + butanol + polar entrainer mixtures was evaluated using the group contribution-based molecular SAFT-γ Mie equation of state [^1].
+The vapor-liquid-liquid equilibria (VLLE) for water + butanol + polar entrainer mixtures was evaluated using the group contribution-based molecular SAFT-VR Mie equation of state [^1].
 To that end, we used the SGTpy python module [^2], which is an open-source code distributed through the following Git-hub:

 [![SGTpy Repository](https://img.shields.io/badge/GitHub-SGTpy_Code-blue?logo=github&style=for-the-badge)](https://github.com/gustavochm/sgtpy)